-MUSIC DEPARTMENT COURSE OFFERINGS
+PERFORMING ARTS DEPARTMENT COURSE OFFERINGS

-Our goal is to have each student understand the science of music and the art of performance.
+The goal of the Performing Arts Program is to have each student understand the science of music and the art of performance in various capacities.
 Strong emphasis is placed on individual achievement as well as group performance in a conservatory-like atmosphere.
-It is our sincere hope that the students in the music program will develop confidence, musical skills, and an appreciation for the performing arts.
+It is our sincere hope that the students in the Performing Arts Program will develop confidence, musical skills, and an appreciation for the Performing Arts.